Psalm 21 – The Joyful King

 ii.
 “Napoleon crowned himself, but Jehovah crowned the Lord Jesus; the empire of the one melted in an hour, but the other has an abiding dominion.”
 (Spurgeon)

 iii.
 We think particularly of what Psalm 21:6 tells us of Jesus: For You have made him most blessed forever; You have made him exceedingly glad with Your presence.
-It tells that even though Jesus was a man of sorrows and well acquainted with grief (Isaiah 53:3), at the same time He was a man who knew what it was to be most blessed forever and exceedingly glad.
+This verse tells us that even though Jesus was a man of sorrows and well acquainted with grief (Isaiah 53:3), yet at the same time He was a man who knew what it was to be most blessed forever and exceedingly glad.

 iv.
 “He was the Prince of Peace, even when he was despised and rejected of men.
 Deep as were his griefs, we may reckon Jesus of Nazareth among the happiest of men.”
 (Spurgeon)